philosowaffle/ambientweather-local-server/vNextReleaseNotes.md

 ## Features

 - Receive data from an Ambient weather station via HTTP API and expose that data as OpenTelemetry metrics via `/metrics` API endpoint
+- [#2] Add MacAddress and StationType to prometheus metrics to help identify distinct stations

 ## Changes